toladata/Knowledgebase/en/toladata-course/about-this-course.md

 ##### Paulina Sobieszuk, Training Advisor

 Paulina is a trainer and project manager with 10+ years of experience in social tech projects in Central and Eastern Europe.
-As a product trainer she makes sure that you know how to make the most of TolaData.
+As a training advisor she makes sure that you know how to make the most of TolaData.